If you've been in business for a while or are considering starting a new business… you might have heard about the “holy grail” of business models.

 A membership site is a place where you can deliver content, build community, and offer coaching or consulting for a month recurring fee.
 Only paying members can participate, and all of this is usually handled through a membership site plugin or platform.

 These are great for increasing your customer base, managing your sales funnel and creating recurring revenue for your business!
+Selling online memberships can take many forms, from packaging information, resources, community, coaching, or a combination of them all.

 Membership sites add value to your sales funnel by automating access to some of your products or services for a regular fee.
 Membership sites charge by the month or year, or both and offer access to routine services or information.